 This consideration doesn’t influence which bike you choose to rent.
 But it is something you should look into before climbing into the saddle.

-You always need to know how to respect the rules of the road for the city you’re exploring.
-A quick Internet search should get you familiar enough with the basics.
+No matter where you’re riding, you’ll need to understand the rules of the road (or trail system).
+Make sure you run some Google searches on what you can expect in your local area.
 Then when you rent a bike, you’ll not only be ready to hit the road, you’ll also know if you need to make sure the ride is equipped with safety essentials like reflectors and bike lights.

 And don’t be shy about asking the bike shop or lister for their insights about biking locally.
 Cyclists love helping each other out, and they can fill you in on the quirks of the area.
-They know where it’s safest to ride, where you need to keep an especially close eye on traffic, and where all the shortcuts are.
+They know where it’s safest to ride, where to find shortcuts and where to look out for traffic.

 Once you’re ready to hit the road, check out Spinlister for great bike rentals near you.